nicholasadamou/macos-dotfiles/README.md

     bin/run --base
     bin/run -l

-Executing the `bin/run` script will present the following options:
+Executing the `bin/dotfiles` script will present the following options:

     -b|--base: Run the base module.
     -s: Show managed dotfiles.
     -c: Check for and remove all broken symlinks in $HOME directory.
     -l: Symlink dotfiles (existing files are skipped).
     -d: Delete dotfiles.
-    -u: Update the dotfiles repository.
+    -u: Update the dotfiles repository to the latest stable version.
     -h|--help: Print the help message.

-The options prompt can be skipped by passing the desired option directly to the `bin/run` script.
+The options prompt can be skipped by passing the desired option directly to the `bin/dotfiles` script.
-For example, executing `bin/run -s` will show all managed dotfiles by this project.
+For example, executing `bin/dotfiles -s` will show all managed dotfiles by this project.

 After install, the following files will require manual updating: